pymor/pymor/docs/source/tutorial_external_solver.rst

 =================================================

 One of pyMOR's main features is easy integration of external solvers that implement the full-order model.
-In this tutorial we will do this step-by-step for a custom toy solver of the one-dimensional diffusion equation written in C++.
+In this tutorial we will do this step-by-step for a custom toy solver written in C++.
 If you use the `FEniCS <https://fenicsproject.org>`_ or `NGSovle <https://ngsolve.org>`_ PDE solver libraries, you can find ready-to-use pyMOR bindings in the :mod:`~pymor.bindings` package. pyMOR support for `deal.II <https://dealii.org>`_ can be found in a `separate repository <https://github.com/pymor/pymor-deal.II>`_.